Conversational Feedback in Scripted versus Spontaneous Dialogues: A Comparative Analysis: Acknowledgments

 \section{Acknowledgments}

 This work was carried out within the \emph{GraphDial} project (\url{https://graphdial.nr.no/}), supported by the Research Council of Norway.
 The work was initiated during the bilateral PHC-Aurora project {\it French Norwegian Research Effort on Applied Dialogue Modelling}.
 Laurent Prévot would also like to acknowledge continuous support from the Institute for Language Communication and the Brain (ILCB ANR-16-CONV0002) and the Excellence Initiative of Aix-Marseille University (A*MIDEX AAP-ID-17-46-170301-11.1).
-Hendrik Buschmeier was supported by the German Research Foundation (DFG) in the Collaborative Research Center TRR 318/1 2021 `Constructing Explainability' (438445824).
-We would like to thank Hiro Yamazaki for helping with the Japanese lexical items.
+Hendrik Buschmeier was supported by the German Research Foundation (DFG) in the Collaborative Research Center TRR 318/1 2021 `Constructing Explainability' (\href{https://gepris.dfg.de/gepris/projekt/438445824}{438445824}).
+We would like to thank Hiro Yamazaki for helping with the Japanese lexical items and Yu-Lin Chang for annotating the Mandarin data.